 Celebi: A Timeless Encounter is a movie with some interesting aspects and lots of things to headcanon about, but a very naive plot otherwise, with some serious flaws.
 In the end, Vicious, Suicune, and all the random side-characters are not made important enough to warrant being there at all, and their presence just takes time away from exploring the meat of the movie, which is the relationship between Ash and Sammy (and Celebi), and the experience of time-travel.
 Ash and Sammy really only get one early morning to talk about all the plotpoints and sit in the tree, and then they spend the rest of the movie screaming at Vicious and admiring the uselessness of Suicune.

 As you can tell from the length and the depth of this article, we enjoyed thinking about all the wrinkles of this plot, but as a movie, it's not very good.
 If you're a fan of the Pokémon anime and like to build headcanons and think about the interactions of the human characters, you could consider watching this movie.
 If you don't know anything about Pokémon, you're not going to care.
 This movie is for fans, not newcomers.
 And even there, only fans who partake in certain types of fanning.

 - The association of Lugia with the Three Legendary Birds of Kanto is only because of the movie.
-While it is clearly very much adopted into popular fanon -- for one, Bulbapedia dubs Lugia the so-called trio master of the Legendary Birds -- this idea is not present in the Pokémon main series video games at all.
-At the time, Lugia doing anything with the Legendary Birds of Kanto was a complete non sequitur.
+While the idea is clearly very much adopted into popular fanon -- for one, Bulbapedia declares Lugia the so-called trio master of the Legendary Birds -- this idea was not present in the Generation II games at all.
+At the time, Lugia having anything to do with the Legendary Birds of Kanto was a complete non sequitur.